SeyTo/ProjectLocator/README.md

     - a universal variable like `$pro` to let the users do this `task project:$pro I wan to do this`, always on when in the latest directory.
   - New command to execute everything in another shell program related to current project.
   - New config commands specific to each project folder. `pro l ?` will show list of command specific to current project. `pro l s` will change to directory 'srcs' in that project location.
+  - connect with 'Pomo'
+  - set current task from `task project:xxx`
+    - set current task with progression with percentage